- How is breast cancer treated?

 Because current treatments are very unlikely to cure advanced breast cancer, patients in otherwise good health are encouraged to think about taking part in clinical trials of other promising treatments.

 Recurrent breast cancer

 Cancer is called recurrent when it come backs after treatment.
 Recurrence can be local (in the same breast or in the mastectomy scar) or in a distant area.
 Rarely, breast cancer comes back in nearby lymph nodes.
 This is called regional recurrence.
 Cancer that is found in the opposite breast is not a recurrence—it is a new cancer that requires its own treatment.

 Regional recurrence: When breast cancer comes back in nearby lymph nodes (such as those under the arm or around the collar bone), it is treated by removing those lymph nodes.
 This may be followed by radiation treatments aimed at the area.
-Systemic treatment (like chemo or hormone therapy) may be considered after the local treatment as well.
+Systemic treatment (like chemo, targeted therapy, or hormone therapy) may be considered after the local treatment as well.

 Distant recurrence: In general, women whose cancer comes back in organs like the bones, lungs, brain, etc., are treated the same way as those found to have stage IV breast cancer in these organs when they were first diagnosed (see treatment for stage IV).
 The only difference is that treatment may be affected by previous treatments a woman has had.

 Should your cancer come back, our document, When Your Cancer Comes Back: Cancer Recurrence can provide you with more general information on how to manage and cope with this phase of your treatment.